This chapter describes virtual device contexts (VDCs) supported on Cisco NX-OS devices.

 Figure 1-3 Example Interface Allocation for Port Groups on a Cisco 7000 Series 10-Gbps Ethernet Module (N7K-M132XP-12)

-On the Cisco Nexus 7000 Series 32-port, 10-Gbps Ethernet module N7K-F132XP-15, you must allocate the interfaces on your physical device in the specified combination.
-This module has 16 port groups that consist of 2 ports each (2 interfaces x 16 port groups = 32 interfaces).
-Interfaces that belong to the same port group must belong to the same VDC (see Figure 1-4).
-For more information about ports that can be paired, see Chapter3, “Creating VDCs” For more information about implementing FCoE on this module, see the Cisco NX-OS FCoE Configuration Guide for Cisco Nexus 7000 and Cisco MDS 9500.
+On the Cisco Nexus 7000 Series 32-port, 10-Gbps Ethernet module (N7K-F132XP-15), you must allocate the interfaces on your physical device in the specified combination.
+This module has 16 port groups that consist of 2 ports each.
+You must assign the specified port pairs in the same VDC (see Figure 1-4).

 Figure 1-4 Example Interface Allocation for Port Groups on a Cisco 7000 Series 10-Gbps Ethernet Module (N7K-F132XP-15)